List of shopping malls in Malaysia

 This is a list of shopping malls in Malaysia.

-(Note: ÆON BiG, Billion, Econsave, Giant Superstore, Mydin Emporium, KIPMall, Sunshine and Lotus's are categorised as hypermarkets and thus not listed in this article.)
+(Note: ÆON BiG, Billion, Econsave, TF Value-Mart, NSK Wholesale Market, Giant Hypermarket, Mydin, Emporium, Servay, KIPMall, Sunshine and Lotus's are categorised as hypermarkets and these will not be listed in this article.)

-IOI City Mall in Sepang District section of Putrajaya.
-It is the largest mall in Malaysia and Southeast Asia with over 2,500,000 sqft area and 800 stores.
+IOI City Mall in the Sepang District section of Putrajaya.
+It is the largest mall in Malaysia and Southeast Asia with over 2,500,000 sqft of area and 800 stores.